-Our mission
+Our Mission

 community impact

-The NOAH Project serves as a central hub for services, resources, and relationships as we journey alongside individuals on the path to stable housing.
+Noah at Central serves as a central hub for services, resources, and relationships as we journey alongside individuals on the path to stable housing.
 To fulfill this mission, we -

 - Welcome everyone with warm hospitality